Azure-Samples/Azure-Maps-Locator/README.md

 > Upon initial application launch, a database will be generated, and demo data will be added.
 > Please be aware that this may result in some temporary performance fluctuations during the initial startup.

+## Prerequisites for Developers

 For developers who need more control, follow the steps below to set up your development environment for the Azure Maps Store Locator.

-## Prerequisites for Developers

-To get started, developers need to have the following prerequisites in place:

 1. **Azure Subscription**: Sign up for a free Azure subscription [here](https://azure.microsoft.com/free).